 To minimise the production of waste ? ? + This Policy is not over and above the Core Strategy in terms of SEA objectives and would only lead to small scale development in line with Policy RA3 within the Core Strategy.
 During the development phases protocols should be in place to minimise any waste produced and ensure recycling takes place.
-To improve health of the population x х Х N/A To reduce crime and nuisance X X X N/A To conserve natural and manmade resources + + + This Policy is not over and above the Core Strategy in terms of SEA objectives and would only lead to small scale development in line with Policy RA3 within the Core Strategy.
-Overall commentary and any cumulative effects This policy compliments policy RA3 of the Core Strategy and would only lead to small scale development.
-Policy safeguarding exists to ensure that environmental considerations are taken into account.
-As the majority of the housing proposed will be via two allocated sites therefore certainty of location will help to meet the SEA objectives.
+To improve health of the population Х Х X N/A To reduce crime and nuisance Х Х X N/A To conserve natural and manmade resources + + + This Policy is not over and above the Core Strategy in terms of SEA objectives and would only lead to small scale development in line with Policy RA3 within the Core Strategy.
+Overall commentary and any cumulative effects Policy safegu larding exists to e he housing propo nsure that envir e Strategy and would only lead to sma onmental considerations are taken int wo allocated sites therefore certainty o o account.
+As the

-Policy HUD3 - Criteria for new housing
+Policy 3 - Criteria for new housing

-SEA Objective Assessment of effect (consider cumulative effects, significance of the effect and magnitude of the effect in terms of the three time periods)Short term (1 - 5Medium term (11 years +) Summary Explanation Enhancement and mitigation opportunities years) (6 - 10 years) To maintain and enhance nature conservation (biodiversity, flora and fauna) ++ ++ ++ This Policy would not lead to development itself but contains design criteria and mitigation criteria for environmental protection.
+SEA Objective effects, signi of effect (conside ficance of the effe f the effect in terr) ect and Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 years) Medium term (6 - 10 years) Long term (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) ++ ++ ++ This Policy would not lead to development itself but contains design criteria and mitigation criteria for environmental protection.
 This Policy is not over and above the Core Strategy in terms of SEA objectives.
 To maintain and enhance the quality of landscapes and townscapes ++ ++ ++ This Policy would not lead to development itself but contains design criteria and mitigation criteria for environmental protection.
 This Policy is not over and above the Core Strategy in terms of SEA objectives.
 To improve quality of surroundings + + + This Policy would not lead to development itself but contains design criteria and mitigation